logisim-evolution/logisim-evolution/artwork/README.md

 ## SVG files ##

 * `logisim-evolution-logo.svg` - main logo project file (with texts as editable strings),
+* `logisim-evolution-logo.png` - bitmap rendition of the the project logo to be used mainly in documentation files,
 * `logisim-evolution-icon.svg` - project icon.

 "NOTE: To properly render the `logisim-evolution-logo.svg` (be it in-app, on the web page, or elsewhere)